 Integrating Catholic Studies and Law

-In the joint J.D./M.A. program offered by the law school and the Department of Catholic Studies, students earn two graduate degrees (in Law and Catholic Studies, respectively; a total of 97 credits), in less time than it would take to earn the two degrees separately.
+In the joint J.D./MA program offered by the School of Law and the Department of Catholic Studies, students earn two graduate degrees in law and Catholic studies respectively (a total of 97 credits), in less time than it would take to earn the two degrees separately.

 Full-time students can expect to complete the joint program in three to four years of study.
-Students must apply for each program separately and meet all admissions requirements in both Law and Catholic Studies.
+Students must apply for each program separately and meet all admissions requirements in both law and Catholic studies.
 Students may enroll in the School of Law before applying for the Master of Arts in Catholic studies degree.